Central Heating Systems

 Gas Condensing Boilers

 Installing a new energy-efficient boiler is an efficient way to reduce energy bills.
-If you only have gas room heaters, or open fires, installing a full central heating system, (which includes a boiler, radiators, programmer and thermostatic radiator controls), will make your home easier to heat and reduce day-to-day costs.
+If you only have gas fires, room heaters, or open fires, installing a full central heating system, (which includes a boiler, radiators, programmer and thermostatic radiator controls), will make your home easier to heat and reduce day-to-day costs.

-Upgrading a boiler to a condensing boiler has the benefits of saving money on energy bills by having more efficient heating, reducing your carbon footprint and improving the energy performance rating of your home.
+Modern condensing boilers are more efficient as they have a larger heat exchanger, so they recover more heat.
+Upgrading a boiler to a condensing boiler has the benefits of saving money on energy bills, having more efficient heating, reducing your carbon footprint, and improving the energy performance rating of your home.